 3. How the smoke testing is conducted?
 The smoke testing process involves isolating manageable sections of the sewer system and then blowing smoke through that section of the sewer system.
 If there are any defects in the main sewer pipes or private sewer laterals serving individual homes, or if there are illegal storm drain cross connections, the smoke will rise to the surface and reveal these problems.
 E2 will carefully document their findings and assist the City in notifying, if necessary, individual property owners as to the results.

 4. When will the testing begin and how long will the project take?
-The schedule calls for E2 to begin testing in Berkeley the week of August 15th.
-2 weeks prior to this, E2 will hand deliver the 1st notices to those areas that will be tested in the intial week, and on Monday, August 15th, a 2nd notice will be hand delivered in those areas, as identified on the maps.
-This will continue for each area until all areas to be tested in 2011 are completed.
-The current schedule shows Berkeley will be tested from August 15th through September 30th this year.
+The schedule calls for E2 to begin testing in Berkeley in mid-July.
+2 weeks prior to this, E2 will hand deliver the 1st notices to those areas that will be tested in the intial week.
+A 2nd notice will be hand delivered in those areas, as identified on the maps, 24-48 hours prior to testing.
+This will continue for each area until all areas to be tested in 2015 are completed.
+Testing will take place from July 14 through the end of August.
 The schedules for subsequent years will be posted on this website each year.

 5. As a homeowner, what do I need to do to prepare for smoke testing in my area?
 Water can evaporate from the drain traps of unused plumbing fixtures.
 Therefore, the day prior to any testing, property owners should pour water down all drains of plumbing fixtures that are not regularly used.
 This will ensure that the P-traps are full to prevent smoke from entering the house through their sewage drainage system within the structure.
 Prap refers to the shape of the drain pipe which holds water preventing air, odors and smoke from entering the residence.